-The garganey (Anas querquedula) isn’t much to look at, but attention to field marks can pay off for birdwatchers hoping to add this uncommon species to their life list.
+The garganey (Spatula querquedula) isn’t much to look at, but attention to field marks can pay off for birdwatchers hoping to add this uncommon species to their life list.

 First off, look at the male’s head.
 Contrast is a key feature of the breeding male duck.
 His dark crown is bordered by a white “eyebrow” stripe.
 Also note his dark bill and the reddish cast of his brown face.
 His brown breast ends abruptly in a white belly with some barring on the flanks.
 In flight, note his pale blue-gray shoulder patch and his green speculum bordered prominently with white on both front and back.